malike/elasticsearch-kafka-watch/README.md

 Plugin requires a configuration file to know how to connect to Apache Kafka and also how it would use [elasticsearch report engine](https://malike.github.io/elasticsearch-report-engine) to generate reports.
-The file _elastcsearch-kafka-watch.yml_ should be place in _/path/to/elasticsearch/config_ folder to be picked by plugin.
+The file _elasticsearch-kafka-watch.yml_ should be place in _/path/to/elasticsearch/config_ folder to be picked by plugin.

 [Sample Config File](https://github.com/malike/elasticsearch-kafka-watch/blob/master/SampleConfig/elastcsearch-kafka-watch.yml)